GOVT 461 National Security Law and Policy

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will create a thread in response to the provided prompt for each discussion.
-Each original thread must be 450–500 words and demonstrate course-related knowledge with at least 3 scholarly citations and 2 Scripture references per original post.
+Each original thread must be 450–500 words and demonstrate course-related knowledge, including at least 3 scholarly sources published within the last 5 years and 2 Scripture references per original post.
 In addition to the original post, the student will reply to the threads of at least 2 classmates.
-Each reply must be 200–250 words and must contain 2 scholarly sources and 2 Scripture references between the two reply posts.
-Demonstration of mastery of the assigned material is demonstrated with citations and references from each/all of the week’s assigned materials and an additional 3 citations from external sources, across the 3 posts.
-Reply posts will be in response to the posts of two classmates.
+Each reply must be 250 words include a minimum of 1 scholarly source and 1 Scripture reference.
+Mastery of the assigned material is demonstrated through the use of citations and references from the Module: Week’s assigned materials, along with 3 additional citations from external sources across the 3 posts.
+Reply posts will be in response to the posts of 2 classmates.

-The student will write a 5–7-page paper in current APA format that focuses on a topic of the student’s choice related to National Security Law and Policy.
-The topic must be pre-approved by the instructor via email.
-The paper must include at least 10 (scholarly) references in addition to the course textbook and the Bible.
+The student will write a 7–9-page paper in current APA format that focuses on a topic of the student’s choice related to national security law and policy.
+The topic must be pre-approved by the instructor.
+The paper must include at least 10 scholarly references published within the last 5 years, in addition to the Corn textbook and the Bible.